rajsekharde/ci-cd-test/README.md

 - Add new secrets to GitHub repository: docker username and password
 - Commit and push code.
 Github actions runs script automatically.
 Runs tests, builds image and pushes it to docker hub

+## CI Pipeline

+CI (Continuous Integration) pipeline: An automated workflow that runs whenever code is pushed to a repository.

+In this project, the CI pipeline is implemented using GitHub Actions.
+Whenever a commit is pushed to the main branch, the pipeline:
+- Checks out the repository code
+- Sets up the Go environment
+- Runs Go tests inside the api/ directory
+- Builds a Docker image for the application
+- Logs into Docker Hub using GitHub Secrets
+- Pushes the newly built Docker image to Docker Hub

+This automates the process of validating the application and generating a deployable container image for every code change.

 ## API